JacksonBurns/Crow/paper.md

 **Pre-Pull**, **Pull**, and **Present**.
 Applications of these three tabs are explicated below.

 # Case Study: Optimization of a Metal-Catalyzed Coupling Reaction
-Below is the schema for a stereo-selective coupling reaction currently under investigation in the Don Watson Lab:
+Below is the schema for a cross-coupling reaction in which two possible isomeric products can be formed that is currently under investigation in the Don Watson Lab:

 ![Reaction scheme of model reaction. \label{fig:Model Reaction Schema}](other/model_reaction_schema.png)

-This reaction was run in a 96 well microtiter plate with a unique ligand in each well, ranging from simple tri-alkyl phosphines to various *phos-*ligands.
+This reaction was run in a 96 well microtiter plate with a unique ligand in each well, ranging from simple to large, structurally complex phosphines.
 The plate is processed via a GC with an autosampler attachment, which individually characterizes each well in sequence.
 Each resulting chromatogram is exported into the *xml* format to a networked drive where `Crow` retrieves files and begins processing.